The program offers the choice between different programs:

 Free public transportation in Osnabrück

-Many local excursions, including a Night-Watchmen tour
+Many local excursions, including a Night-Watchman tour

 Full day trip to Bremen